 3.10 The base currency for all Colossus Bets pools is Sterling (GBP).
 This means that certain data (including but not limited to Pool Units, Pool History, Unit Distribution and Winning Units) will be displayed on the Site in Sterling values only.
 However, the ‘dividend per unit’ displayed for a pool will be based on the maximum stake per line in the currency of your account, for that pool.
 For example if the maximum stake per line in a pool for a Euro player is €2 and the ‘dividend per unit’ in that pool is described on the Site as €500, this means that a €2 winning line in the pool would win €500.
 In addition, values which are specific to your Account, including the prize you are playing for, your stake options and any cash-out offers, will also be displayed to you in the currency of your Account.

 3.11 Colossus Bets may give Players the option to place Bets at a fraction of the full unit cost predetermined for the pool.
-For example, if the full unit cost in a pool is £2 (as is the case in the Pick 7 Colossus Correct Score pool), Colossus Bets may enable Players to place Bets for a fraction of this full £2 unit cost.
+For example, if the full unit cost in a pool is £2, Colossus Bets may enable Players to place Bets for a fraction of this full £2 unit cost.
 Fractional Bets like this will give the Player a corresponding entitlement to any dividends payable at the point of pool settlement.
 For example, if a Player places a Bet for 50 pence in a pool with a full unit cost of £2, the Player will be entitled to a one-quarter (25%) share of any full unit dividend payable in this pool.
 A Player betting in a currency other than Sterling can also place Bets which are a fraction of the full local currency unit stake, for a corresponding entitlement to any dividends payable.
 Staking options available to Players betting in different currencies may differ, but in all cases Players will only be entitled to a dividend which is proportional to the cost of their Bets.

 Settlement, Abandonments and Postponements